-- Summarize the purpose, design, and procedures of the study (typically 1 3 paragraphs). - Summarize any significant risks and comment on how the study is minimizing risks, as well as the overall risk:benefit ratio - Summarize recruitment procedures and the study population and indicate if subject selection is equitable (typically 1 - 3 sentences). - Summarize consent process and documentation (typically 1 3 sentences). - o Discuss unique consent processes. - o Always state how consent will be obtained and documented. - Mention plans for data and safety monitoring, when applicable. - Mention extra precautions to protect privacy and confidentiality. - o Mention when there is an increased risk to privacy and confidentiality compared to a normal study. - Summarize any investigator conflict of interest management plans and state whether all IRB requirements are met. - Summarize any concerns about the study or topics that need board discussion and provide specific revisions needed. - Vulnerable Populations: Describe any vulnerable populations which are involved, the justification for involvement, and the protections in place.
-Additional points that may need to be mentioned include: - Children: - O What ages are included? - o What is the assent process? - O What are the risks associated with the research?
+- Summarize the purpose, design, and procedures of the study (typically 1 3 paragraphs). - Summarize any significant risks and comment on how the study is minimizing risks, as well as the overall risk:benefit ratio- - Summarize recruitment procedures and the study population and indicate if subject selection is equitable (typically 1 - 3 sentences). - Summarize consent process and documentation (typically 1-3 sentences). - o Discuss unique consent processes. - Always state how consent will be obtained and documented. - Mention plans for data and safety monitoring, when applicable. - Mention extra precautions to protect privacy and confidentiality. - Mention when there is an increased risk to privacy and confidentiality compared to a normal study. - Summarize any investigator conflict of interest management plans and state whether all IRB requirements are - Summarize any concerns about the study or topics that need board discussion and provide specific revisions - Vulnerable Populations: Describe any vulnerable populations which are involved, the justification for involvement, and the protections in place.
+Additional points that may need to be mentioned include: - Children: - What ages are included? - What is the assent process?